 |Carfentanil||Nausea; Drowsiness; Restlessness; Sweating; Runny nose; Insomnia; Difficulty concentrating; Depression; Muscle aches; Anxiety; Disorientation; Pinpoint pupils; Clammy skin; Sedation; Death.||So dangerous, long-term effects have not been documented.
 Most users overdose and die if they make it through their first use.|

 Consequently, it doesn’t matter the length of time of use or the time since the last use, anyone who uses any type of opioid is at risk for long-term health complications, especially breathing problems.

 The side effects of opioid use and withdrawal symptoms can be very unpleasant.
 Dial (828) 518-6996 to speak with an Asheville Recovery Center representative to learn more about how we can help.

-Opioid Overdose and Withdrawal Symptoms
+Opioid Comparison of Overdose and Withdrawal Symptoms

 Similar to short-term side effects, an overdose on the various opioids present similar symptoms.
 Withdrawal symptoms are often worse than side effects.
 The peak of withdrawal of the majority of opioids will be 72 hours after the last use.
 However, the withdrawal timeline based on the type of opioid can vary widely.

 |Codeine||Cyanosis, or blue lips or skin; Loss of consciousness; Pinpoint pupils; Lack of a pulse; Shallow or halted breathing; Sluggish pulse or slowed heartbeat; Chest pain; Frequent vomiting; Extreme fatigue.||Irritability; Anxiety and depression; Difficulty sleeping; Muscle aches; Sweating; Stomach cramps; Diarrhea; Nausea and vomiting.||2 weeks|